BenAlheit/solver_public/README.md

 ![alt text](https://github.com/BenAlheit/solver_public/blob/master/imgs/se.png?raw=true)

 Clearly, the strain energy density is larger in the IMPs.
-The volume averaged first Piol-Kirchhoff stress is presented below for varying degrees of mesh refinement and for microstructures that contain IMPs as well as microstructures that do not.
+The volume averaged first Piola-Kirchhoff stress is presented below for varying degrees of mesh refinement and for microstructures that contain IMPs as well as microstructures that do not.

 ![alt text](https://github.com/BenAlheit/solver_public/blob/master/imgs/fcc-polycrystal-first-stresses.png?raw=true)